• Skip to primary navigation

 Cirrocumulus

 Cirrocumulus clouds are generally arranged in rows at high altitudes.
-These small, patchy clouds are made up of ice crystals and the individual mounds are much smaller than both their altocumulus and stratocumulus counterparts.
+These small, patchy clouds are made up of ice crystals and the individual mounds are much smaller than their altocumulus and stratocumulus counterparts.
 Cirrocumulus clouds are often a degraded state of cirrus and cirrostratus clouds and blue sky is generally visible behind.

 Cirrostratus